Meet the man showcasing sand sculptures in his front yard | CBC News

 Meet the man showcasing sand sculptures in his front yard

-Unlike many other artists, James W. Cook doesn't use paint and an easel.
-He prefers to use Mother Nature.
+James W. Cook prefers to use Mother Nature over paint and an easel

 James W. Cook has loved making art since he was a child growing up in northern Ontario.

-It was only after he lost his factory job in 2012 that he decided to turn his passion into a career, and he soon discovered his art didn't have to be bound to a canvas — he could use Mother Nature.
+It was only after he lost his factory job in 2012 that he decided to turn his passion into a career.
+He soon discovered his art didn't have to be bound to a canvas — he could use Mother Nature.

 Last year, he found a studio for his work that's even closer to him — one right in front of his property in Vanier.